influxdata/docs-v2/content/influxdb/cloud-iox/sql-data-types.md

 - uinteger: 0 is false, non-zero is true
 - float: 0.0 is false, non-zero is true

-Note that zero vaules are parsed as `false` and non zero negative values are parsed as `true`.

 ##### Example boolean types

 ```sql